 There are times when our suffering is too much for us or our loved ones to deal with on our own.
 Part of self-improvement is acknowledging when it’s time to seek the professional help of a therapist.
 It is not uncommon, though, especially among POC, to believe that asking for help is a sign of weakness.
 “Most folks of color do not seek out any type of mental health or wellness because of the stigma associated with these services,” said Chapple.
 “We also tend to prioritize other people’s needs over our own.”

 I was just as skeptical as the next person when I started therapy over eight years ago, but it’s become one of the greatest gifts I’ve given myself.
 According to Talkspace therapist Amy Cirbus, PhD, LMHC, LPC, therapy provides a structure for you to think and reflect each week.
 Moreover, therapy can help you develop skills in areas you might not have thought of or wouldn’t have been able to develop on your own.
 “We develop habits of familiarity that make us safe and comfortable, but aren’t conducive to growth,” Cirbus explained.
 “Therapy can challenge those habits and help you create realistic goals for yourself – and help you pace the achievement of those goals, creating markers of success along the way!”

 As much as I’m committed to my personal growth journey, I’m also committed to enjoying my life.
 Sometimes enjoying my life looks like diving deep into my emotional wounds and carving out time to reach my goals.
 Other times, enjoying my life looks like taking a nap.
 There is room for many different types of growth and you don’t need to push yourself beyond your limits in order to find it.
-And when you need a little guidance, professional help is only a click away.
+And when you need a little guidance, professional help from an online therapist is only a click away.